BDC Hamburger Icon

 A general ledger records every transaction a business makes and serves as the basis of your financial reporting.
 You can use a general ledger to obtain more information about your company's cash flow, purchases, assets and liabilities.
 A general ledger helps your accountant and other stakeholders assess how the business is performing.

-A balance sheet doesn’t go into that level of detail.
-Instead, it provides a snapshot of a company’s financial health over a certain period.
-The primary purpose of a balance sheet is to provide an overview of the company’s assets and liabilities.
+A general ledger and a balance sheet track similar information, but they aren't the same thing.
+With a general ledger, you'll record every transaction from the first day you go into business.
+A balance sheet doesn't go into that level of detail.
+Instead, it provides a snapshot of a company's financial health over a certain period.
+The primary purpose of a balance sheet is to provide an overview of the company's assets and liabilities.
 For that reason, balance sheets are often used to determine whether a business meets the requirements to get approved for a small business loan.

 A general ledger tracks business transactions and relevant accounts.
 Most companies use a general ledger to create their financial statements.
-The general ledger is responsible for tracking the business’s expenses, liabilities, revenue, assets and capital.
+The general ledger is responsible for tracking the business's expenses, liabilities, revenue, assets and capital.
+In contrast, a general journal records a company's business transactions.
+It often includes detailed information about each transaction and is used as a temporary record.

 BDC Logo